Patrick Tran | BE, BSC, MBA, PhD, PRINCE2

 I am currently working at the confluence of educational technology, learning analytics and educational research at University of New South Wales (UNSW) Canberra.
-I am a regular contributor to the EdTechPosium (ETP) conference in the last few years, presenting topics on learning technologies: (1) Gamification: Learn computer coding with fun (ETP 2017); (2) Enhance learners’ engagement with iLesson, a four-in-one learning tool (ETP 2018); and (3) Making a Case for Online Exams: Efficiency, Integrity and Insights (ETP 2019).
+I am a regular contributor to the EdTechPosium (ETP) conference in the last few years, presenting topics on learning technologies: (1) Gamification: Learn computer coding with fun (ETP 2017); (2) Enhance learners’ engagement with iLesson, a four-in-one learning tool (ETP 2018); (3) Making a Case for Online Exams: Efficiency, Integrity and Insights (ETP 2019); and Learning Analytics: From Reports to Dashboards and Beyond (ETP 2021).
 My online coffee courses on gamification and learning analytics can also be found on the ANU web blog.

 My expertise is in the domain of learning analytics, but I have vast experience with all corners of the academic world, including research, teaching, academic program management and instructional design.
 Prior to UNSW, I held various positions in both teaching and management capacities at University of Technology Sydney, Victoria University and Australian National University.
 Over the years, I undertook several technology-enabled learning initiatives that involve analysing learners’ interaction data with intelligent tutoring systems and developing early intervention strategy for their success.